UBC-CIC/student-advising-assistant/README.md

 The default platform intended for the container is `--platform=linux/amd64`.
 Might be able to run on MacOS.
 For Windows, you probably have to get rid of the flag inside the Dockerfile before building.

-Make sure you're in the flask_app directory and have Docker running on your computer
+Make sure you're in the root directory (`student-advising-assistant/`)and have Docker running on your computer

 To build the container, replace `image-name` with the image name of your choice: